vatpac-technology/sops/docs/controller-skills/airwork.md

 #### Coordination
 In this example, lets say the aircraft is intending to operate at F168.
 Boundary Coordination to ML TCU is not technically required, however, they have a voiceless coordination to you for aircraft assigned the DOSEL and NONIX SID, Climbing to F240.
 This would place YMML departures directly in conflict with the survey aircraft.
 A negotation should be made to assure separation between departures and the survey aircraft.

-!!! example
+!!! phraseology
     <span class="hotline">**ELW** -> **MDN**</span>: "For Ident, MZI, conducting Survey work between DOSEL and BOGES at F168.
 All departures via NONIX and DOSEL to have restriction to reach F180 by 30 miles ML, or assigned level at or below F150, until advised"
     <span class="hotline">**MDN** -> **ELW**</span>: "Copied all departures to be assigned restriction to reach F180 by 30 miles ML, or F150 or lower, reference MZI"

 #### Clearance (if required)
 Start by clearing the aircraft to where they need to go

-!!! example
+!!! phraseology
     **ELW**: "MZI, Cleared directly to the start of Run 1, Climb to F168"
     **MZI**: "Cleared directly to the start of Run 1, Climb to F168, MZI"

 Then when ready, clear the aircraft for the survey work

-!!! example
+!!! phraseology
     **ELW**: "MZI, Cleared for Runs 1 through 4, Report at the completion of each run"
     **MZI**: "Cleared for Runs 1 through 4, Wilco, MZI"